-Whether dual monitor uses more GPU or not depends upon what kind of work you are performing on your PC.
+Whether a dual monitor uses more GPU depends on what kind of work you perform on your PC.

-Of course, if BOTH the monitors are intended for gaming whereby you have an extended two monitor gaming display, than that can take heavy toll on your graphics card as you have potentially increased the amount of pixels the graphics card has to render for the game.
+Of course, suppose BOTH the monitors are intended for gaming, whereby you have an extended two-monitor gaming display.
+In that case, that can take a heavy toll on your graphics card as you have potentially increased the number of pixels the graphics card has to render for the game.

-In the article, I will reference three studies, including my personal study, on how much the GPU gets affects when using dual or more monitors.
+In the article, I will reference three studies, including my research, on “does dual monitor use More GPU?”

 More Pixel = More GPU Being Used

 So the general idea is that the more pixels you have on your display, the more the GPU has to work.

 Whether your system sits idle with a blank Desktop screen open or runs a AAA game does not matter.

 If there are pixels, the GPU is at work.